Six solutions for WordPress plugin distribution, each with a different philosophy. See how Troy compares.

 FAIR

-Federated and Independent Repositories
+Federated And Independent Repositories

 WP.org replacement

-High complexityPre-release (also targeting TYPO3)
+High complexityPre-release (pivoted to TYPO3)

 Git Updater